data-lessons/gapminder-R/06-tidy-data.md

 What exactly constitutes a variable can be difficult to define out of context, but as a general rule, if observations are measured in different units, they should be in different columns, and if they are measured in the same units, there is a good chance they should be in the same column.

 An example will clarify.
-Here is some fake data on blood readings under several medical treatments.
-Is this data in tidy format?
+Download [this fake data](https://raw.githubusercontent.com/michaellevy/gapminder-R/gh-pages/data/wide_eg.csv) on blood readings under several medical treatments.
+Save it to your data directory and read it into R. Is this data in tidy format?
 Why not -- which of the three principles does it not satisfy?

 ~~~{.r}